RBC CEO apologizes for controversy over outsourcing

-TORONTO The head of Royal Bank of Canada (RY.TO) apologized to employees on Thursday in a move to quell a media firestorm over the bank's plan to outsource jobs, and to assure Canadians that the nation's largest bank complies with labour regulations.
+TORONTO The head of Royal Bank of Canada (RY.TO) made a rare apology to employees in a move to quell a media firestorm over the bank's plan to outsource jobs and to assure Canadians that the nation's largest bank complies with labour regulations.

 "I want to apologize to the employees affected by this outsourcing arrangement as we should have been more sensitive and helpful to them," RBC Chief Executive Gord Nixon said in an "Open Letter to Canadians" on Thursday.